mike0609king/c-conventions/README.md

 - If you use a main function then you have to include `main` in the name of the file.
 You shall not include `main` in the file if the file doesn't contain any main-function.
-- Each source corresponding header should have one functionality:
+- Each header defines one functionality:
     - manipulate one data structure that is declared in the header
     - run one algorithm (or a few algorithms that are extremly similar [this should be done after careful consideration])